In this article we will install certbot from Let’s encrypt and get a certificate on Ubuntu 20.04 including how to renew and delete them.

 In today’s online world, SSL is a must for every website.
-Users who have personal websites, blogs can’t afford to buy certificates for different reasons.
-That’s where Let’s encrypt comes in which provide certificates valid for 3 months for free and can be renewed afterwards.
+Users with personal websites or blogs may be unable to purchase certificates for various reasons.
+That’s where Let’s Encrypt comes in, providing certificates that are valid for three months for free and can be renewed afterward.

 instead of just snap.
-The deb package currently is outdated so there are limited options.
-The following command will install certbot on Ubuntu 20.04 LTS.
+The deb package is currently outdated, limiting the available options.
+The following command will install Certbot on Ubuntu via snap.
+If snap is not yet installed, simply run apt install snapd

 snap install certbot --classic